 8. and above all things, with earnest love for one another, for love will cover a multitude of sins,

 10. ministering the same to one another as each one has received a gift, as good stewards of the multifaceted grace of God.

-11. If any man speaks, let it be as oracles of God; if any man ministers, let it be done with the strength that God supplies, so that in all things God might be glorified through Jesus Christ, to whom is the glory and the dominion for ever and ever.
+11. If any man speak, let it be as oracles of God; if any man minister, let it be done with the strength that God supplies, so that in all things God might be glorified through Jesus Christ, to whom is the glory and the dominion for ever and ever.
 Amen.

 ¶12.
 Beloved, do not be surprised at the fiery ordeal which is coming to try you, as though a strange thing is happening to you;

 13. instead, rejoice, inasmuch as you are partakers of Christ’s sufferings, so that you may also rejoice and be glad at the revelation of his glory.

 14. If you are being reviled for the name of Christ, you are blessed, for the Spirit of glory and of God rests upon you.
 On their part, he is blasphemed, but on your part, he is glorified.